antvis/G6/docs/manual/getting-started.en.md

 - Configure the animation;
 - The usage of components.

-For more advanced functions, please refer to [Key Concepts](/en/docs/manual/middle/graph) and [Advanced Guides](/en/docs/manual/middle/elements/shape/shape-and-properties).
+For more advanced functions, please refer to [Key Concepts](/en/docs/manual/middle/graph) and [Further Reading](/en/docs/manual/advanced/coordinate-system).